r-hub/evercran/README.md

   <https://github.com/r-hub/R/releases/tag/v2.6.0> (But you cannot
   directly download these from the containers, because of the broken HTTPS.
 Use the PPA to download them.)

-- The entry point of the containers is `linux32` to make sure that all programs know that they are running on `i386`.
-Call `linux32` manually if you change the entry point.

 ## R 2.9.0 – R 2.12.2